-Have you been running Facebook ads for your company?
+Have you been running Facebook social media ads for your company?
 Maybe you’re even having success—great click-through rates, low cost per results and awesome reach.
-Now it’s time to take your Facebook ads to the next level, which will help you successfully move those customers through the sales funnel and turn their clicks and website visits into something more!
+Now it’s time to take your Facebook ads to the next level, which will help you successfully move those customers through the buyer’s journey and turn their clicks and website visits into something more!

 Tell me how to turn clicks and website visits into something more.

-First things first, you need to understand the different types of paid ads you can run on Facebook and what their main objectives are.
+First things first, you need to understand the different types of paid ads you can run on Facebook and what their main objectives are within your digital marketing strategy.
 If you are a new company or brand, you’ll need to take a step back and first think about starting with brand awareness ads on Facebook.
 This will get your ads in front of as many people as possible, helping to bring awareness to your name, product or service.

 From there, two of the most used options are traffic and conversion ads.
 There are others as well, but for now, we’re going to focus on these.
 Traffic and conversion ads can seem very similar because both ads can be pushing traffic off Facebook to your website, but there is a big distinction.
 Traffic ads can be optimized for landing page views, meaning Facebook will show your ads to the people that are most likely to click on your link and load your website.
 Conversion ads can be optimized for whatever events mean most to your business, such as website purchases, sign-ups or scheduling appointments.